You know your cat or dog needs regular checkups to stay healthy. But how often should they get them?

-You'll need to bring your little one in for vaccines every 3 to 4 weeks until he's 16 weeks old.
+You'll need to bring your little one in for vaccines every 3 to 4 weeks until they are 16 weeks old.

 Dogs will get shots for rabies, distemper-parvo, and other diseases.
 They may also need shots to protect against health woes such as kennel cough, influenza, and Lyme disease.

 Cats will get tests for feline leukemia and feline immunodeficiency virus.
 They also get vaccinations that cover several diseases.

 At this stage, your pet will also start heartworm and flea- and tick-prevention medications, if they’re recommended for your area.

-The vet will examine your pup or kitten to make sure he's growing well and shows no signs of an illness.
-She'll check again at around 6 months, when you bring your pet in to be spayed or neutered.
+The vet will examine your pup or kitten to make sure they are growing well and shows no signs of an illness.
+They'll check again at around 6 months, when you bring your pet in to be spayed or neutered.

 "We'll also check to see how housebreaking, training, and socialization are going," Barrett says.

 Adult: 1 to 7-10 Years (Depending on Type of Pet and Breed)

 During this stage, vets recommend yearly checkups.
 The doc will give your pet a head-to-tail physical.
-She'll also take a blood sample from your dog to check for heartworms.
+They'll also take a blood sample from your dog to check for heartworms.
 (Cats normally don’t get tested because the results are hard to interpret.)
-The vet may recommend other tests based on any problems your pet has or anything unusual she sees during the exam.
+The vet may recommend other tests based on any problems your pet has or anything unusual they see during the exam.

 Distemper-parvo and rabies booster shots happen during the first yearly checkup, then usually every 3 years after that.
 How often animals get rabies boosters depends on state law.

 Your dog may get other vaccines to prevent illnesses like kennel cough, and outdoor cats should get feline leukemia vaccines.